Applying for Financial Aid

 How to Apply for Financial Aid

 When applying to Dean, you will receive some combination of Dean scholarships and grants.
 On average about 80 percent of our student body receives federal and/or state financial aid.
-If at any point you feel overwhelmed or have specific questions you can Our team is always available to help.any time.
+If at any point you feel overwhelmed or have specific questions you can contact our office any time.
+Our team is always available to help.

 Step 1: Create FSA ID